-- 213. The application site is fronted by a belt of mature tree and hedgerow planting which provides a distinctly rural character to the northern gateway into the village.
+- 197. The application site is fronted by a belt of mature tree and hedgerow planting which provides a distinctly rural character to the northern gateway into the village.
 The planting is an attractive feature, an important asset for the site and serves to soften the visual impact of the existing village upon the countryside beyond.
 The planting marks a transition between the countryside and the urban form of the village.
 All of the trees on the north side of Station Road (including those fronting the adjacent Rabbit Hill Covert site) are protected by formal Tree Preservation Orders.
-Officers consider it is vital that as much of the vegetative cover as possible is retained along the frontage (and western side boundary) as part of these development proposals. - 214.
+Officers consider it is vital that as much of the vegetative cover as possible is retained along the frontage (and western side boundary) as part of these development proposals. - 198.
 The application has been amended to include tree survey information identifying the tree specimens that would need to be felled to make way for the new vehicular access and its associated visibility splays.
-This information has been assessed and the loss of a small number of specimens from the tree belt and the creation of a gap to provide vehicular access into the application site is not considered significant. - 215.
-Opportunities are available to enhance the existing tree stock by removing declining specimens and providing new tree planting to compensate for specimens that may need to be felled to make way for access or because of their poor condition.
+Indeed, as already discussed these trees have since been (lawfully) felled to make way for the access points. - 199.
+Opportunities are available to enhance the existing tree stock by removing declining specimens and providing new tree planting to compensate for specimens which have been felled to make way for access or because of their poor condition.
 New / replacement / compensatory planting would be secured by condition at detailed and/or subsequently at reserved matters stage.
-Furthermore longer term and beneficial management and maintenance of the tree belt could be secured. - 216.
+Furthermore longer term and beneficial management and maintenance of the tree belt could be secured. - 200.
 The impact of the development upon existing trees is considered acceptable.